 Step 2.
 Take a deep breath, brace your core, and lower your body as far as you can, or until your rear knee is just above the floor (you should feel a stretch in the hip of the trailing leg).
 Keep your front heel grounded—don’t allow it to rise off the floor.
 Complete your reps on one side and then repeat on the other immediately.

 Technique Tip: Determining how far out in front of you to place your front foot may require some trial and error.
 At the bottom of the motion, your front knee should be somewhere above your heel to mid foot.
 If your knee is behind your heel, your foot is too far forward; if it’s out over your toes, step out further.
 One trick to find the right distance is to start in the bottom position and adjust your stance from there.
-Then stand up and have someone hand you the dumbbells.

 How to Use the Rear-Foot Elevated Split Squat